oliver-svrcek/Star_Wars_The_Bounty_Hunter_/README.md

 ### Admin menu

 Admin menu can be used to manage players.\
-You are able to add players, delete player or view player data.
+You are able to add players, delete players or view player data.

 ## Installation